FerPicado/FerPicado/README.md

 <h3 align="center">Software Engineering Student</h3>

-I'm a Software Engineering Student who along with the University also spend all my free time to improve my skills to learn **ML & DL**.
+I'm a Software Engineering Student.
+In addition to studying at the University, l also spend all my time improving my **ML & DL** skills.

 📫 **fernancalvo21@gmail.com**